-One College Hill, Student Life Office 215B Christian I. Thompson, M.S.Ed Coordinator of Fraternity and Sorority Life Office: 573 288-6375 Email: cthompson@culver.edu
+One College Hill, Student Life Office 215B Coordinator of Fraternity and Sorority Life

+Office: 573 288-6375

 BIRTHDAY CAKE ORDERS

 Help your student celebrate a birthday on "the Hill" by sending a 9-inch cake or a 12-inch round cookie!
 It will be presented to them on their birthday.
 The cost is \$15.00.
 There are options to do this below: